-South Australia and the Australian Capital Territory have introduced mandatory dog de-sexing by six months old.
+South Australia and the Australian Capital Territory have introduced mandatory dog desexing by six months old.

-Questions - All 1.
-Please indicate your preference for the following: ☐ Option 1 - mandatory de-sexing by three months of age, unless an exemption applies. ☐ Option 2 - mandatory de-sexing six months of age, unless an exemption applies. ☐ Another age - please specify: Please provide reasons for your preference: 2.
-If you have a de-sexed dog, at what age was it de-sexed?
-3 months
+1 Please indicate your preference for the following: • ☐ Option 1 - mandatory de-sexing by three months of age, unless an exemption applies. ☐ Option 2 - mandatory de-sexing six months of age, unless an exemption applies.
+DE-SEXING.
+Please provide reasons for your preference: Sterilisation creates its own set of health issues as current research is proving - such as incorrect growth, bone and joint disorders, cancer, behavioural issues, etc. MANDATORY DE- SEXING HAS NOT EFFECTIVELY REDUCED THE PROBLEM OF PUPPY FARMING ANYWHERE IN THE WORLD WHERE IT HAS BEEN INTRODUCED.
+If a dog needs to be sterilised, it should be based on the experience and advice from its breeder and veterinarian.
+Forcing anyone to de- sex their dog is a violation of people's rights and civil liberties. / If you have a de-sexed dog, at what age was it de-sexed?